 Which is a shame, leftover food can be successfully recycled into fantastic dishes, as easy or as fanacy as one wishes.

-And if the Christmas turkey feast resulted in the unavoidable leftovers, what a better idea than a good old curry recipe to use up any leftover turkey.
+And if the Thanksgiving or Christmas turkey feast resulted in the unavoidable leftovers, what a better idea than a good old curry recipe to use up any leftover turkey.

 British people definitely love a good curry, there is no doubt about that.
 And it’s not suprising that curry is actually considered a national dish, regardless of its Asian origins.

 How do you make curry with leftover turkey?

 Since the turkey is already cooked, all we need to worry is the curry sauce, which is super easy to whip up.

 - sautee the onion, add the spices and leave to cook for 2-3 minutes until fragrant

 - add the tomatoes and simmer until they become mushy